 Assignment A "Power in Public Space" (2 pages)

 Visit a public space and sketch the power relations you encounter in that space (relations between different individuals or groups, for instance, or relations between humans and animals).
 You're free to use any sketching methods at your disposal (including sketching in other media such as photography or video).
-We're not primarily looking for technical skill but for your ability to use various sketching methods to explore and critically engage with a complex topic.
+We're not primarily looking for technical skills but for your ability to use various sketching methods to explore and critically engage with a complex topic.

 Assignment B "Norm-critical Campaign" (2 pages)